 The absence of revascularisation after the surgery will be verified by the number and proportion of patients with clinically-induced Target Lesion Revascularization

-The absence of revascularisation after the surgery will be verified by the number and proportion of patients with clinically-induced Target Vessel Revascularization
+The absence of revascularisation after the surgery was verified by the number and proportion of patients with clinically-induced Target Vessel Revascularization

 Time frame: At 1, 6, 12, 24 and 36 months post-procedure